 The symptoms of pain in the buttocks are examined in depth in this article.

-Some of the symptoms of pain in your buttocks:
+Some symptoms of pain in the buttocks:

 - Pain may be connected to the rectum or anus.
 The pain may radiate to the lower back or thighs.